o3de/sig-testing/rfcs/debuggability_metrics.md

 ## What are the advantages of the suggestion?

-* Provides absolute metrics in debugability (see table above)
 * Polls customers directly to get their experiences
-* Focuses on the key aspects of debugability and provides a limited scope
+* Focuses on the key aspects of debuggability and provides a limited scope
 * Low investment cost

 ## What are the disadvantages of the suggestion?